Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Conditional separation of approximating solutions

 the following inequality holds:

-where the constants $K_1^X,K^X_2\geq 1$ depend only on $(\alpha,L,\xi,N_0)$.
+where the constants $K_1^X,K^X_2\geq1$ depend only on $(\alpha,L,\xi,N_0)$.
 Moreover, since $\alpha$ is close to $\frac{1}{2}$, we can choose $N_0$ large in (\ref{alphaxi}) to make $\xi$ close to $1$, as is our intention in the sequel.
 Informally, we can interpret the foregoing inequality as the statement:

-A similar derivation of the improved modulus of continuity of $Y^j(\1)$ will appear in the proof of Lemma~\ref{lem:Fd2} below.
+A similar derivation of the improved modulus of continuity of $Y^j(\1)$ will appear in the proof of Lemma~\ref{lemFd2} below.

-To use the support of $X^i$ within which we observe the local growth rate of $Y$, we take a parameter $\beta\in (0,\frac{1}{2})$, which is now close to $\frac{1}{2}$.
+To use the support of $X^i$ within which we study the local growth rate of $Y$, we take a parameter $\beta\in(0,\frac{1}{2})$, which is now close to $\frac{1}{2}$.
 We use this parameter to get a better control of the supports of $X^i$ and $Y^j$, and this means we use the parabola

-to \emph{envelope} the space-time support of $X^i\rest [s_i,t]$, for $t\in (s_i,\infty)$, with a similar practice applied to other clusters $Y^j$.
-(See the speed of support propagation of super-Brownian motions in Theorem III.1.3 of \cite{P:DW}.)
-More precisely, we can use the $(\G_t)$-stopping time
+to \emph{envelop} the space--time support of $X^i\rest[s_i,t]$, for $t\in(s_i,\infty)$, with a similar practice applied to other clusters $Y^j$.
+(See the speed of support propagation of super-Brownian motions in Theorem III.1.3 of \cite{PDW}.)
+More precisely, we can use the $(\G _t)$-stopping time

 as well as the analogous stopping times $\sigma^{Y^j}_\beta$ for $Y^j$ to identify the duration of the foregoing enveloping.